Rain forecast for St Swithun's Day

 Although temperatures will be warm, he added that by next weekend there is the risk of thunder storms.

-While it is unlikely that any one location will see rain fall every day for the next 40, as per the superstition, there is some element of truth to weather patterns continuing.
+While it is unlikely that any one location will see rain fall every day for the next 40, there is some element of truth to weather patterns continuing.

 By this point in the summer, the jet stream is usually set in a pattern which tends to last until the end of August.